 Poverty is one of the major issues plaguing the world.
-There are a few countries where majority of the people are unemployed and are unable to meet their basic human needs.
+There are some poorest countries in the world where majority of the people are unemployed and are unable to meet their basic human needs.
 The condition of these countries can improve significantly, if the governments in these countries along with global institutions bring in policy measures to improve the lives of millions of people living in poverty.

 Gross Domestic Product (PPP) per capita is considered by economists, as one of the best parameters to analyze the economic development of the countries.
 Here we have mentioned the ten poorest countries in the world, along with their GDP (PPP) per capita in International Dollars:

 One of the richest country in terms of natural resources, Central African Republic is also the poorest in terms of GDP (PPP) per capita.
 Conflict and corruption are the primary cause of poor condition in the country.